-They are not usually the first contraceptive choice for young women who haven't been pregnant.
+They are not usually the first contraceptive choice for young women.

 A Copper IUD must be inserted and removed by a trained doctor or nurse.
-This can be done at a Family Planning clinic, by some doctors or by a gynaecologist.
+This can be done at a Family Planning NSW clinic, by some doctors or by a gynaecologist.

-EmergencyContraceptivePill (ECP)
+Emergency Contraceptive Pill (ECP)